-- Spread across from one part of body to another by touching or scratching affected body parts and touching other parts of body.
+- Spread across from one part of the body to another by touching or scratching affected body parts and touching other parts of the body.

 - Direct contact with individuals affected by infection by molluscum contagiosum.

-- It is usually clinical based on characteristic appearanceof lesions
+- It is usually clinical based on the characteristic appearance of lesions

-- Skin scrapingbiopsy may be performed to confirm diagnosis.
+- Skin scraping biopsy may be performed to confirm the diagnosis.

-- Avoid contact with affected person and articles contaminated by him/ her.
+- Avoid contact with the affected person and articles contaminated by him/ her.

 - Maintain proper body hygiene.

-- Avoid touching existing skin lesion to prevent its further spread.
+- Avoid touching existing skin lesions to prevent their further spread.

-Reach Institute of Applied Food Allergy® for a total skin rejuvenation through Ayurveda!!!
+Reach the Institute of Applied Food Allergy® for total skin rejuvenation through Ayurveda!!!

 - Proper hygiene of the area containing blisters.

-- Avoid use of caustic chemicals over lesions.
+- Avoid the use of caustic chemicals over lesions.